SAP-samples/cloud-cap-samples/README.md

-### BEGIN OPTIONAL PART
+#### BEGIN OPTIONAL PART

-If you do not want to generate the MTA.YAML yourself please do the following:
+If you want to generate the MTA.YAML yourself please do the following:

 - Generate the mta.yaml with the HANA dependency
 ```sh